 The Solution: Bolster Higher Education with Practical Supplemental Training

-I’m imagining a new brand of schooling model that complements traditional structures with on-demand learning based on current need or future aspiration.
+I’m imagining a new brand of schooling model that complements traditional structures with on-demand learning based on current needs or future aspirations.
 This would also continue beyond the university environment and into a lifetime of learning for all professionals.

 LinkedIn is already jumping on the idea with the acquisition of Lynda.com.
 It is merging a giant networking and recruiting platform with a service that can seamlessly help users learn the skills they need for an appealing job posting.